Academic Code of Conduct

 - An audio recording of the hearing (not deliberations) shall be made and maintained by the College.

-The Academic Integrity Committee will review all reports and evidence regarding the misconduct decision and the grounds for appeal.
-A written decision will be issued by the chairperson, Academic Integrity Committee, within 10 business days of the hearing or receipt of the written appeal, to the vice president and provost.
-A certified copy will also be sent to the student concerned.
+The Academic Integrity Committee will review all reports and evidence regarding the misconduct charge.
+A written decision will be issued by the chairperson, Academic Integrity Committee, within 10 business days of the hearing and will be sent to the student concerned via certified and regular mail.
 In its decision, the Academic Integrity Committee will determine the appropriate sanction.

 The student shall have the opportunity to appeal any decision involving disciplinary action.
-An appeal must be submitted in writing to the vice president and provost within 10 business days after receipt of the report of the hearing decision.
+An appeal must be submitted in writing to the provost and vice president within 10 business days after receipt of the hearing decision of the Academic Integrity Committee.
 The appeal must specify the grounds on which it is made.
 Allowable grounds for appeals are limited to the following:

 - Evidence of procedural irregularity

-- Evidence of mitigating circumstances or facts that could not have been presented to the dean imposing the sanctions
+- Evidence of mitigating circumstances or facts that could not have been presented at the hearing

 - Evidence of undue severity of sanction

-- Evidence of bias on the part of the dean’s office
+- Evidence of bias on the part of the members of the Academic Integrity Committee

-- Evidence that the decision of the dean’s office is arbitrary, capricious or unreasonable and that the evidence does not support the charges
+- Evidence that the decision of the Academic Integrity Committee is arbitrary, capricious or unreasonable and that the evidence does not support the charges

-The vice president and provost will issue a decision within 10 business days and may require that the previously imposed sanction be:
+- The provost and vice president will issue a decision within 10 business days and may require that the previously imposed sanction be:

-The decision of the vice president and provost is final.
+The decision of the provost and vice president is final.